ivyl/sh.ould/README.md

 ## Conventions:
  * t\_whatever\_you\_like - functions which names begin in t\_ are runned
    automatically by runner
- * before and after - define those functions, they'll be evaluated between every test call (before and after).
+ * before and after - define those functions, they'll be evaluated every test call (before and after).

 ## Matchers: